 Transitive / intransitive verb Quiz

 Some of the following verbs are usually transitive, meaning they mostly take a direct object to complete their meaning.
-Some of the following verbs are usually intransitive, meaning they usually do not take a direct object.
+The rest of the following verbs are usually intransitive, meaning they usually do not take a direct object.
 Some verbs may belong under both categories, and have similar or very different meanings.
 Look at the following sentences.
-If both sentences in a pair are correct but there is a big meaning change, select "no" in the fourth column.
-Click the buttons to select your answer.
+If both sentences in a pair are correct but there is a big meaning change, the answer should be "no" in the fourth column.
 N/A stands for "not applicable".
+Click the dropdown menus to see the answers.

 Right or Wrong?
 TransitiveIntransitive Both, small meaning change